florent37/Carpaccio/README.md

 # Carpaccio

-Make your view smarter !

-Your view evolved and now can call functions
+Data Mapping framework for android

+With Carpaccio, your views became smarter, instead of calling functions on views, now your views can call functions !
+You no longer need to extend a view to set a custom behavior

 #Usage